syncfusion-content/asp.net-core-docs/aspnet-core/TreeMap/TreeMap-Elements.md

 **None**       - By specifying textOverflow as “none”, it displays the default label text.
 **Hide**       - By specifying textOverflow as “hide”, You can hide the label, when it exceeds the header width.
 **Wrap**       - By specifying textOverflow as “wrap”, you can wrap the label text.
-**Wrapbyword** - By specifying textOverflow as “wrapbyword”, you can wrap the label text by word.
+**WrapByWord** - By specifying textOverflow as “WrapByWord”, you can wrap the label text by word.

 {% highlight CSHTML %}